rylew2/portfolio-rylew/content/project/exploring-vue.md

   Vue favors the default method using a simple `<style scoped>` tag in single-file components

 - <u>The `Vue CLI` offers additional features over `create-react-app`</u><br /><br />
   `create-react-app` does not allow configuration during project setup while the Vue CLI does and it can be extended via plugins.
 Furthermore, the Vue CLI has the added feature of allowing a project to be defined from presets - a JSON object that has pre-defined options/plugins for a new project.

 - <u>Vue doesn't favor/require ES6, JSX, or build-systems</u><br /><br />
   Vue can simply be run by including a script tag (`<script src="https://cdn.jsdelivr.net/npm/vue@2"></script>`) and writing Vue code without the need for performance concerns.
-We also don't need to worry about

-  Vue can scale VUE both up and down - React cannot scale down as easy as Vue.
-As an example of scaling down Vue - you can simply add a script tag
+  Therefore - the docs suggest that Vue can scale both up and down - (React is more difficult for minimal deployments)

-- <u>Vue developing support for native rendered apps</u><br /><br />
+- <u>Vue native rendered support is still in its infacy</u><br /><br />
-  While React Native still likely takes the cake here for its native rendering of the same React component model - Vue's `Weex` cross-platform UI framework has been gaining momentum.
+  While React Native still likely takes the cake here for its native rendering using the same React component model - Vue's <a href="https://github.com/alibaba/weex">`Weex`</a> cross-platform UI framework has been gaining momentum.

 ### Sprinkle in some testing